asvpspades/asvpspades/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Adam
 ============================================================================================================================

-Web Developer and Graphic Designer
+Python Developer
 ----------------------------------

-I am a web developer with a strong foundation in HTML and CSS and basic knowledge of JavaScript.
-I am currently seeking a frontend developer role where I can continue to grow and improve my skills.
+I am a python developer with a strong foundation in Python, Javascript & C++.
+I am currently seeking a backend developer role where I can continue to grow and improve my skills.
 I've been learning how to code through Zero to Mastery Academy and other resources.
 My passion for web development is coupled with a strong attention to detail and the ability to learn quickly.

 * 🌍  I'm based in New York
 * ✉️  You can contact me at [adamwebdev@proton.me](mailto:adamwebdev@proton.me)
-* 🧠  I'm currently learning Javascript
+* 🧠  I'm currently learning MySQL
 * 🤝  I'm open to collaborating on interesting open source projects

 ### Skills